Instructions for arranging your thesis defence

 Blackout dates and holidays

 There is a blackout period for defences in the Fall, Winter and Spring terms.
-There will be no MSc or PhD thesis defences during this period.
+There will be no MSc or PhD thesis defences or submissions for defence during this period unless special arrangements have been made in advance with the Science Dissertations Coordinator.
 UW Space final uploads are acceptable.

 The blackout period is necessary and is supported by the Graduate Studies Office as a result of limited faculty member availability to attend and to chair examinations during this time period.